The secret to taking your Christmas tree down—without a mess

 Use a mop—we prefer the Swiffer WetJet—to completely clear the ground of any sticky, watery residue.
 From here, let the floor dry before tackling the dry pin needles.

 If you’re wondering if you can enlist your robot vacuum cleaner for tree clean-up, you can and should!
-We put our best robot vacuum, the iRobot Roomba i7+, to the test—and the small but mighty vacuum cleaned up pretty well on carpet and concrete.
+We put our best robot vacuum, the iRobot Roomba j7+, to the test—and the small but mighty vacuum cleaned up just right on carpet and concrete.

-A traditional upright vacuum—like the Hoover UH73200PC that we also tested—does the best job in collecting stray pine needles from your floor.

 The product experts at Reviewed have all your shopping needs covered.
 Follow Reviewed on Facebook, Twitter, and Instagram for the latest deals, product reviews, and more.